 Scheduling Fundamentals on taki: Partitions, QOS’s, and more

 Please read eventually the scheduling rules web page for complete background on the available queues and their limitations.
 The examples below on this page are designed for running code on the CPU cluster such as the C programs in the compile tutorial.
-They will start with the develop partition, which is designed for testing code in brief runs, and mention the compute partition, which is for production runs.
+They will start with the develop partition, which is designed for testing code in brief runs, and mention the batch partition, which is one of the partitions for production runs.
 For other software and packages, see the Other Software and Packages web page.

 There are several basic commands you need to know to submit jobs, cancel them, and check their status.
 These are:

 - sbatch – submit a job to the batch queue system

 - squeue – check the current jobs in the batch queue system

 - sinfo – view the current status of the queues